GuiMarion/BenchmarkSourceSeparation/README.md

                             1 if you want to print the data.
 ## Licence

-This project entirely open source, and may by used for any purpose.
+This project is entirely open source, and may by used for any purpose.